Orla Muldoon: Awards and honors

 In 2020, Muldoon won the Nevitt Sanford Award for outstanding contributions to political psychology from the International Society of Political Psychology.
 She received a Fulbright Award in 2020, and was one of the first two women in Ireland to receive a European Research Council Advanced Grant.
 In 2022 she was elected a member of the Royal Irish Academy.
+In 2024, Muldoon was the recipient of the European Research Council Public Engagement with Research award.